OBrien-999/Code-a-mon/README.md

 # Code-a-mon!

-This project will include 3 different design patterns based off the Gang of Four.
+This project will include 3 different decorator patterns based off the Gang of Four.
-The recommended design patterns will be used to complete this project.
+The recommended decorator patterns will be used to complete this project.

 # Pattern 1 - Decorator